rjnp2/Data-Science/tutorial/6. Machine Learning/readme.md

       - [SVM](https://github.com/rjnp2/Data-Science/tree/main/tutorial/6.%20Machine%20Learning/3.%20SVM)

 ## 2.Unsupervised Learning:
-This is typically used a data mining technique to discern various patterns or structure in the data.
-It is not directed by any label. \
+In Unsupervised Learning, there is no labeled data.
+The algorithm identifies the patterns within the dataset and learns them.
+The algorithm groups the data into various clusters based on their density.
+Using it, one can perform visualization on high dimensional data.
+The learning process in Unsupervised Learning is solely on the basis of finding patterns in the data.
+After learning the patterns, the model then makes conclusions. \
 UnSupervised Algorithm:
    - [Clustering](https://github.com/rjnp2/Data-Science/tree/main/tutorial/6.%20Machine%20Learning/5.%20Clustering)
       - [K-Means](https://github.com/rjnp2/Data-Science/tree/main/tutorial/6.%20Machine%20Learning/5.%20Clustering/1.%20K-Means)